Links on Android Authority may earn us a commission. Learn more.

 Julia Garner is on fire as Ruth Langmore.

 Ruth is also just a terrific character.
 While she clashes with the Byrdes, we can’t help but root for her.
 You’ll want to follow her every move with rapt attention.
 Her seething anger is understandable.
 She’s lost more than most in this show.
 Garner manages to imbue the character with a world-weariness and rage that still endears her to us.
 Ozark season four is no exception.
 Garner is on fire, and Ruth is a must-watch character.

 She’s not alone, certainly.
 Everyone is pulling their weight in season four, including all of the main cast.
 Felix Solis stands out in particular as Omar Navarro, along with Ozark newcomer Alfonso Herrera Rodríguez as Navarro’s ambitious nephew and loose cannon Javi Elizondo.

 The slow build-up and eventual climax of season four is hard to look away from, leaving a massive hole at Netflix as the show wraps up.
 Nothing is off the table, it seems, and that makes it riveting to follow.

 As tension builds, there’s a clear sense that the Byrdes are about to face some major challenges.
 They’re in too deep to walk away without a fight.
 And Ruth is on a seemingly unwinnable warpath that could upend everything.

 Fans of Ozark have a lot to look forward to in season 4.

-Fans of Ozark can rest assured that the show is as good as ever in season four.
+Fans of Ozark can rest assured that the show is as good as ever in season four, cementing it as one of the best shows in Netflix’s long history of original programming.
 Part one offered real hope, and now, the show’s creators have definitively stuck the landing.
-Looking for more solid netflix drama?
+Looking for more solid Netflix drama?
 You might enjoy shows like The Lincoln Lawyer, which aren’t quite as gripping as Ozark but might get you your fix anyway.